Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

-There are two terms that you should know in painting: Positive and Negative space.
+You should know these two terms in painting: Positive and Negative space.

 What do they mean?

-Negative space is the empty space created around and between the cup of tea.
+Negative space is the space created around and between the cup of tea.

-Make use of the space you have in your canvas, through value, color and perspective go balance your drawings!
+Make use of the space you have in your canvas, through value, color, and perspective to balance your drawings!

 We went through concrete elements that you add to your paintings, but there’s another set of elements.

-These are more abstract, but also very important when creating a balanced and composed painting.
+These are more abstract visual design elements, but are also very important when creating a balanced and composed painting.

 Be it either in painting, sculpture, architecture, graphic design, etc. Harmony is what we get when every element works perfectly together.